tahershaker/Rancher-Prime-Manager-Deployment-and-Installation/README.md

 Rancher Manager is deployed as a container on top of a kubernetes cluster.
 For the best performance and security, it is recommended to have a dedicated Kubernetes cluster for the Rancher management server.
 Running user workloads on this cluster is not advised.
 Also, a high-availability Kubernetes cluster (3 Master Nodes, 3 Worker Nodes) is recommended for production.

 The majority of Rancher 2.x software runs on the Rancher Server/Manager.
 Rancher Server/Manager includes all the software components used to manage the entire Rancher deployment.
-The Rancher manager will be deployed on a dedicated kubernetes cluster (we can call it the management cluster) and then other kubernetes cluster can be provisioned from or imported to Rancher Manager.
+The Rancher manager will be deployed on a dedicated kubernetes cluster (upstream cluster) and then other kubernetes cluster can be provisioned from or imported to Rancher Manager.
 Each downstream kubernetes cluster (Cluster provisioned by or imported to Rancher) will have a cluster agent running inside the cluster which will allow the communication between the Rancher Manager and the downstream cluster.

 The figure below illustrates the high-level architecture of Rancher 2.x.
 The figure depicts a Rancher Server installation that manages two downstream Kubernetes clusters: one created by RKE and another created by Amazon EKS (Elastic Kubernetes Service).